c3rrolutions/hygrothermaldatabase/README.md

 To debug the
 [ASP.NET Core web application](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core),
-attach Visual Studio Code to the `metabase-backend-*` container, [press `Ctrl+Shift+P`, select "Debug: Attach to a .NET 5+ or .NET Core process"](https://code.visualstudio.com/docs/csharp/debugging#_attaching-to-a-process), and choose the process `/app/src/bin/Debug/net9.0/Metabase run` titled `Metabase` or alternatively navigate to the "Run and Debug" pane (`Ctrl+Shift+D`), select the launch profile ".NET Core Attach", press the "Start Debugging" icon (`F5`), and select the same process as above.
+attach Visual Studio Code to the `database-backend-*` container, [press `Ctrl+Shift+P`, select "Debug: Attach to a .NET 5+ or .NET Core process"](https://code.visualstudio.com/docs/csharp/debugging#_attaching-to-a-process), and choose the process `/app/src/bin/Debug/net9.0/Database run` titled `Database` or alternatively navigate to the "Run and Debug" pane (`Ctrl+Shift+D`), select the launch profile ".NET Core Attach", press the "Start Debugging" icon (`F5`), and select the same process as above.
 Then, for example, open some source files to set breakpoints, navigate through the